 Illuminated by an array of colorful lights, the Ice Palace reverberates fun.
 Over at parc de la Francophonie, the evening also heats up at Jos’ Camp Presented by Videotron, where dance music, beer and sausage pairings evoke the old Canada of logger days.
 Other than some evening events and the liberal serving of Caribou, a tasty, alcohol and brandy concoction spiced with cinnamon that’s Quebec’s equivalent of gluhwein served at European Christmas Markets, Carnival is a very child-oriented affair.

-Cold-weather games & rides aong the Esplanade
+Cold-weather games & rides along the Esplanade

-Things cool off pretty quickly as families make their way to Bonhomme’s World for activities set up just for them, including ice skating and gentle hockey.
+Things cool off pretty quickly at Quebec Carnaval as families make their way to Bonhomme’s World for activities set up just for them, including ice skating and gentle hockey.
 Don’t miss a chance to sample chilly treats from snow.
 D’erable sur la neige (also called tire sur la neige) is a participatory taffy created by rolling a popsicle stick through fresh maple syrup drizzled on a snow-topped table, scooping and rolling as it hardens with the cold.
 When you realize that Quebec province produces more than 70% of all maple syrup in the world, you can imagine how selective they are about the ingredients being used.

 Related activities around town abound, from dog sledding, sleigh rides, skating with Bonhomme, and snow-tubing to curling and ice sculpture workshops.
 Take a look at this fun video!